Efon845939/EcoScan/docs/points-logic.md

 ## 2. Carbon Footprint Survey Points

 Points from the daily carbon footprint survey are calculated based on a user's inputs and their region.
-The system awards a base score immediately, with a large bonus available for verifying activities with a receipt.
+The system is designed to provide a fair reward based on impact, with a bonus for verifying activities.

 ### Regional Benchmarks